 Most organizations have this information stored in a binder, and in the event of an emergency, someone has to find the binder.

 One in five companies don’t have an emergency plan or business continuity plan in place, according to the International Facilities Management Association (IFMA).

 Emergency plans provide guidance on actions, roles and responsibilities in case of an incident, whether the emergency event happens on-site or is impacted by a natural disaster.

 In today’s world, linking your emergency planning process with a true cloud facility and maintenance management solution can simplify execution if an emergency event does happen.
 It can ensure procedures align with your business standards, as well as provide key stakeholders access to essential documents stored within the system.

-Whether you have an emergency planning process in place or if you are implementing it for the first time, there are three key areas to focus your attention:
+Whether you have an emergency plan in place or if you're implementing a plan for the first time, you should focus your attention on 3 key areas:

-Also identify the highest priority functions within the organization to learn how to prioritize your efforts.
-For instance, you should prioritize the importance of building equipment to the function of the facility, and consider how that plays into your priority list.
+Also, you need to identify the functions within the organization in order to prioritize your efforts.
+For example, you should prioritize the importance of building equipment to the function of the facility, and consider how that plays into your priority list.

 As part of your analysis, take a look at your execution plan.
-It's important to consistently update your communication plan, as you want to be sure all employees are aware of protocol in the event of an emergency.
+It's important to update your communication plan on a regular basis, so you can ensure employees are aware of the protocol in the event of an emergency.

-While you cannot fully execute upon your emergency plan until an actual emergency occurrs, there are several things that can be done in the meantime.
-For one, you need to test the various elements of the plan to ensure they are helping to minimize risk.
+While you can't fully execute upon your emergency plan until an actual emergency occurrs, there are several things that can be done to test your plan.
+For one, you must test the various elements of the plan to ensure these elements are helping to minimize risk.
 To do so, conduct drills with all the key stakeholders to gauge response and execution.

-Adjust your plan based on the insight that you gain through the practice sessions.
-The emergency plan should continually be refreshed as your business and conditions change.
+Based on the insight that you gain through these practice sessions, make adjustments to your plan.
+The emergency plan should be refreshed continually as your business and conditions change.